cypress-io/cypress-documentation/source/api/commands/screenshot.md

 **{% fa fa-angle-right %} fileName** ***(String)***

 A name for the image file.
-Pass a path and the folder structure will be created relative to the screenshots folder.
+When passed a path with a filename, the folder structure will be created relative to your {% url '`screenshots`' configuration#Folders-Files %} folder.

-By default, the path and filename are constructed from the path to the spec file and the title of the test.

 **{% fa fa-angle-right %} options** ***(Object)***